Translate

 Children’s Trust of Alachua County

 The 2022 Freedom school is being funded by the Children’s Trust of Alachua County.
-The Children’s Trust supports community programs that enable all youth and their families to thrive through equitable access to opportunities.
+The Children’s Trust supports community programs that enable all youth and their families to thrive through access to opportunities.

 Scholar Application